The Wonder

 The Making-Do List

-Though not-nice notions are faulty, we hold onto them because they allow us to scrape together make-do ableness and closeness.
+When we discover our not-nice notions are faulty, we often hold onto them because they allow us to scrape together make-do ableness and closeness.
 That is, they do something vital: They help us meet our mental needs.

 24